abhi-ak-18/Optimus-Learning/README.md

 # Algorithm:

-Step 1:Import the required library files.

-Step 2:Open the text file in read mode.
+Step 1:Open the text file in read mode.

-Step 3:Read & store data in a variable.
+Step 2:Read & store data in a variable.

-Step 4:Print contents of text file stored in the variable.
+Step 3:Print contents of text file stored in the variable.

-Step 5:Declare a variable to count the number of words and initialize it to zero.
+Step 4:Declare a variable to count the number of words and initialize it to zero.

-Step 6:Declare a dictionary for holding count values of each word.
+Step 5:Declare a dictionary for holding count values of each word.

-Step 7:Split the file data into words.
+Step 6:Replace all punctuations by an empty space and split the file data into words.

-Step 8:Calculate total number of words in file.
+Step 7:Calculate total number of words in file.

-Step 9:Print total number of words.
+Step 8:Print total number of words.

-Step 10:for loop to iterate through the words.
+Step 9:for loop to iterate through the words.

           for word in words:
                     if word in counts: